georchestra/datadir/README.md

  * update the extractor config with [extractorapp/js/GEOR_custom.js](extractorapp/js/GEOR_custom.js)
  * translate to your language the ldapadmin ([ldapadmin/templates](ldapadmin/templates)) and extractor ([extractorapp/templates](extractorapp/templates)) email templates

-**Restart your tomcat or jetty services when done with datadir editing**.